-CVAE can project high-dimensional data into a low-dimensional latent space, which can capture the uncertainty related with input data.
-The compacted latent space can be described via a distribution, such as Gaussian distribution.
-By randomly sampling multiple times from the distribution, we can acquire diverse outputs.
-Therefore, we propose a CVAE based module in the AQA task, where a random variable sampled from the distribution of low-dimensional latent space can be concatenated with the video representations for predicting multiple plausible scores.
+CVAE can project high-dimensional data into a low-dimensional latent space.
+This compact latent space can be characterized by a distribution, such as a Gaussian distribution.
+By randomly sampling multiple times from this distribution, we can obtain diverse outputs.
+Therefore, we propose a CVAE-based module in the AQA task, where a random variable sampled from the distribution of low-dimensional latent space can be concatenated with the video representations to predict multiple plausible scores.

-Figure~\ref{Fig4} shows the structure of CVAE based module.
-Specifically, we map the video into a low-dimensional latent space by the designed prior and posterior network.
-The dimension of the video ($L\times 3 \times H \times W$, where $H$ and $W$ denote the height and width) is too high, so we first extract 3D features from the entire video by I3D backbone as the input data (denoted as $\boldsymbol{X} \in {\mathbb{R}^{N}}$) for the CVAE based module.
-It should be noted that we do not share the features between video-level feature extraction and CVAE based uncertainty module because it is not desirable that the training of CVAE might affect the feature extraction of the video.
-We further design a two FC layers (MapNet in Figure \ref{Fig4}) to map the variance of low-dimensional latent distribution of the prior and posterior network to a one-dimensional scalar as the estimation of uncertainty.
+Figure~\ref{Fig2} shows the structure of the CVAE-based module.
+Specifically, we map the video into a low-dimensional latent space using the designed prior and posterior network.
+Given the high dimensionality of the video ($L \times 3 \times H \times W$, where $H$ and $W$ denote height and width), we initially extract 3D features from the entire video using four layers of 3D convolutional layers as input data (denoted as $\boldsymbol{X} \in \mathbb{R}^{N}$) for the CVAE-based module.
+The input channels of the 3D convolutional layers are 3, 16, 32, 64, and the output channels are 16, 32, 64, 128, respectively.
+Then we use global average pooling to ensure that the dimension of $\boldsymbol{X}$ is the same as the final output channel (128).
+It is worth noting that we do not share features between video-level feature extraction and the CVAE-based uncertainty module.
+This separation is intentional to prevent the training of CVAE from affecting the video feature extraction.
+Additionally, we design two FC layers to map the low-dimensional latent distribution of the prior and posterior network to a one-dimensional scalar, serving as the estimation of uncertainty.